Why It Works

 Pat pork chops dry with a paper towel.
 Combine salt and sugar in a small bowl.
 Season pork chops generously on all sides with salt/sugar mixture (you may have some seasoning mixture left over; reserve for another use or discard).
 Transfer to a wire rack set in a rimmed baking sheet.
 If dry-brining chops overnight, refrigerate, uncovered, at least 8 hours and up to 24; otherwise proceed immediately to Step 2.

-When ready to cook chops, preheat oven to 250°F (120°C).
+When ready to cook chops, preheat oven to 250°F (121°C).
 Season chops with pepper.
-Place baking sheet with pork chops in oven and cook until an instant-read thermometer inserted into the center of the chops registers 100 to 110°F (38 to 43°C) for medium-rare, about 30 minutes, or 110 to 120°F (43 to 49°C) for medium, about 35 minutes.
+Place baking sheet with pork chops in oven and cook until an instant-read thermometer inserted into the center of the chops registers 100 to 110°F (38 to 43°C) for medium-rare, about 20 to 25 minutes, or 110 to 120°F (43 to 49°C) for medium, about 35 minutes.
 To prevent overcooking, start checking temperature 5 to 10 minutes before suggested time.
 Remove from oven.

 Heat oil in a large stainless steel or cast iron skillet over high heat until smoking.
-Place pork chops in skillet and cook, turning occasionally, until browned and an instant-read thermometer registers 120 to 130°F (49 to 54°C) for medium-rare or 130 to 140°F (54 to 60°C) for medium, about 3 minutes.
+Working in batches if necessary to not overcrowd the skillet, place pork chops in skillet and cook, turning occasionally, until browned and an instant-read thermometer registers 120 to 130°F (49 to 54°C) for medium-rare or 130 to 140°F (54 to 60°C) for medium, about 3 to 5 minutes.
 Stack pork chops with tongs, hold them on their sides, and sear the fat caps on the edges until crisp, about 1 minute.
 Remove pan from heat, transfer chops to a clean rack set in a rimmed baking sheet, and let rest for 3 to 5 minutes.

 Pour fat from skillet.
 Add 1 tablespoon butter and melt over medium-high heat.
-Add shallot and thyme and cook, stirring, until softened, about 2 minutes.
-Stir apple cider and bring to a simmer.
+Add shallot and thyme and cook, stirring, until softened, about 1 minute.
+Stir in apple cider and bring to a simmer.
 Lower heat to medium and simmer until liquid is slightly reduced, about 4 minutes.
 Whisk in cider vinegar and remaining 3 tablespoons butter.
-Remove from heat, season with salt and stir in parsley.
+Remove from heat, season to taste, and stir in parsley.
 Serve chops, spooning sauce on top.

 |Nutrition Facts (per serving)|